Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 If you are up for a little adventure, check out the 6km Hobbles Track.
 Starting from the Saddle Mountain Lookout car park, follow the green markings west.

-This is a great hike for people with walking experience as there are steep areas and can be slippery when wet.
+This is one of the area’s best outdoor activities, though there are some steep areas that can be slippery when wet.

 Do wear appropriate hiking shoes.
 Watch out for all the different birds and all the beautiful views.